arashghk1/CourseStoreWebAPIWebApp/README.md

 - Run the application

 # Usage
+- Configure the connection string in program.cs
+- Open package manager console --> default package = coursestore.dal --> Add-Migration init --> Update-Database
-Open the Swagger UI in your web browser at https://localhost:5001/swagger/index.html Test the API endpoints using the Swagger UI
+- Run the program and Open the Swagger UI in your web browser at https://localhost:5001/swagger/index.html
+- Test the API endpoints using the Swagger UI

-Endpoints
+# Endpoints
 The following endpoints are available for testing in the Swagger UI:

 - GET /api/data: Retrieves all data items